Prizes and awards

 Johannes Vermeer Award

 The Johannes Vermeer Award is the Dutch state prize for the arts and was established in 2008 by the Dutch government to encourage exceptional artistic talent.
 The organization of the award is in the hands of the 6 national culture funds (since 2021, formerly Boekmanstichting).
-The prize can be awarded to artists from all artistic disciplines working in the Netherlands: from dance to design, from fashion to music, from painting to writing.
+The prize can be awarded to artists from all artistic disciplines working in the Kingdom of the Netherlands: from dance to design, from fashion to music, from painting to writing.
+The Johannes Vermeer Award consists of a sum of € 100,000.
+The winner can spend this sum on a special project within his or her field of work.

 Former recipients